All Episodes

 And then, of course, Tulsi Gabbard.

-And, you know, Democrats, I told you they have gotten over the denial and fear stage, and they have reverted to form, which is just going back to the only thing they know, which is the Trump derangement syndrome, rage syndrome, and they're taking it out on all of these nominees.
+And, you know, Democrats, I told you they have gotten over the denial and fear stage and they have reverted to form, which is just going back to the only thing they know, which is the Trump derangement syndrome, rage syndrome.

 There's nothing that has come out in these hearings that I find disqualifying about any of them, quite to the contrary.

-I think he's made some phenomenal choices, and some of these exchanges, especially with, you know, Tulsi Cash and RFK Jr. and earlier Pete Eggset were just absurd.
+And some of these exchanges, especially with Tulsi Cash and RFK Jr.

-I don't know how many more times RFK Jr. can say he's not going to take away the polio vaccine or the measles vaccine, or that he said he's going to give Americans choices.
+can say he's not going to take away the polio vaccine or the measles vaccine or that he said he's going to give Americans choices.

-He's not going to take away McDonald's, Kentucky fried chicken, coke, pizza, a pretty big staple of Donald Trump's diet.
+He's not going to take away McDonald's, Kentucky Fried Chicken, Coke, pizza, a pretty big staple of Donald Trump's diet.

 He's not taking it away.

-But he's also going to try to address with information that is non-farmer-based, information about health and wellness and fitness and nutrition, which is good for every American.
+But he's also going to try to address with information that is non-farmer-based information about health and wellness and fitness and nutrition, which is good for every American.

 I mean, we have to ask some tough questions.

-If red died number three, which Biden canceled, was shown to cause cancer in animals.
+If red diet number three, which Biden canceled, was shown to cause cancer in animals, okay, well, why didn't we, why didn't our government tell us about this sooner?

 Why did our government lie about the COVID vaccine when it was emergency authorization?